Egzonb92/BlackJack/README.md

 * Marit loses the game if she reaches a sum of more than 21.

 ## How to run
-The program runs by compiling all the following files:
+The program runs by compiling all the following files found in the 'src' folder:
 *   BlackJack.java
 *   Card.java
 *   CardStack.java